 - Add the baharat and turmeric and cook for another minute.

-- Return the chicken pieces to the Dutch oven along with the tomatoes, dried limes, cardamom pods, cinnamon and cloves.
+- Return the chicken pieces to the Dutch oven along with the tomatoes, dried limes, cardamom pods, cinnamon, ground cloves and salt.
 Add the chicken stock and stir to combine.
 Bring it to a boil, reduce the heat to low, cover and simmer for one hour.

 - Add the cilantro, parsley and drained rice and stir to combine.
 Return it to a boil, reduce the heat to low, cover, and simmer for another 15-20 minutes until the rice is done and has absorbed the liquid.